crwarman/training/README.md

   * Note that the pipeline JSONs are in the [samples folder](samples)
 - Cloudera manager is accessible at `http://<IP ADDR>:32769` as admin/admin
 - Hue is accessible at `http://<IP ADDR>:32768` as hue/hue
+- MySQL and Postgres are accessible as root/password